 Blue missed the whole thing, she’s busy looking the opposite way- out towards the Marina at all of the boats docked there, bobbing in the water.
 Finn’s caterwauling in the back.
 We pass by the miniature golf coarse, and through to the booth, where a rent-a-cop checks to be sure we have a beach sticker.
 Then we ride the entrance road, and hang a right into the lot.
 We creep slowly, looking for a cool group to pull next to.
 I see my brother’s black Firebird, speed up as bit and glide in beside it.
 I turn the key off, shutting it all down: engine, music, Finn.
 My brother comes walking over.

 “What uuuup, dickwads?” asks Rob, leaning into the open window, Michelob in hand.
-Finn sighs and says “Oh!…. why don’t you go play some football, Rob!
+Finn sighs, then attempts a sarcastic put-down and says “Oh!…. why don’t you go play some football, Rob!
 Get yourself a first down!”
 Both Rob and I look back at him, eyebrows furrowed.
 Whaat?
 In my family’s world, being told to go play football is a compliment, so as a put down it’s super weak.
-Proving that sometimes they just don’t land.
+Proving that they don’t always land.

 Meanwhile, Blue squeals- she loves Rob, so she opens her door and jumps out.
-She races around the back of the car and then dives into Rob’s arms- the two of them acting like they haven’t seen each other in months, like he’s finally on leave from the Navy or something..
-Finn hops out her door, and lets out a guttural squawk, holding his arm in the air, devil horns up, playing to no-one and everyone.
+She races around the back of the car and then dives into Rob’s arms- the two of them acting like they haven’t seen each other in months, like he’s finally on leave from the Navy and she’s the patient wife waiting on the docks.
+Finn hops out the passenger side, and lets out a guttural squawk, holding his arm in the air, devil horns up, playing to no-one and everyone.
 I grab a cigarette out of my purse, and wait for the car’s lighter to pop out.
 When it does, I light my Newport and join the crowd.
 I lean against the side of the car, puffing away.
-Rob’s here with Mike, Seth and Jimmy,all friends of his from NHS.
+Rob’s here with Mike, Seth and Jimmy ,all friends of his from NHS.
 Jessica is sitting in Rob’s car, fooling with a cassette, blowing a pink bubble with her gum, bracelets rattling.
 Rob’s stereo sounds awesome and we’re soon privy to a little “Bottom’s Up” courtesy of Van Halen 2.
 We bob our heads and aimlessly hang for awhile, making small talk, smoking, drinking and watching the sun set, a big orange marble in the summer sky.

 About an hour in, Finn walks up and hands me a silver flask, which he reveals from the inside of his faded jean jacket.